bhandariroshan/java-socket-programming/README.md

  # Running the program
  1. Go to terminal, type `java Server`.
 This will run Server
- 2. Open another terminal, type `java Client`, enter concurrenct when promted, this will run client and start making file transfer to the server.
+ 2. Open another terminal, type `java Client`, enter concurrency when promted, this will run client and start making file transfer to the server.